alenatochilkina11/codepath-prework-at/CodePathPreWorkTask/README.md

 - [x] Users are see a screen with three labels and a button
 - [x] Tapping the button changes the screen color to a random color

+## Additional Features

+ - [x] Users can reset the backround color to its default (white color)
+ - [x] The text color changes based on the brighness of the background color

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: